calvinmetcalf/hmac-stream/readme.md

 - 1.0.0: add end tag to guard against the last block being dropped
 - 2.0.0: added variable block sizes
 - 3.0.0: takes a key instead of a password, supports aad, treats end tags differently.
 - 4.0.0: chunk length is mac'd separately.
+- 4.0.2: fix dependencies to work better in the browser